 This time has shown us how much of an important role essential service providers play in our everyday lives.
 So let’s take the time to appreciate what we’ve been taking for granted.

 Don’t hold on to things for too long or wait for the best time to use them.
 Live in the moment.
 Bring out those ‘only for special occasions’ cutleries and dinner sets and dine together with your family.
 Share your joys, thoughts and sorrows and use this time to become closer to one another.

 So what if a couple of limited edition plates end up breaking into a million pieces?
 You still have your family around you and the plates could always be replaced!

 Create a photo wall

-For most parts of the world, February was, in fact, the last time chilling with friends and even working at the desks in office was a thing you could do without any fear at all.
+For most parts of the world, February was, in fact, the last time chilling with friends and even working at the desks in office was a thing you could do with no fear at all.
 But now the slightest touch or cough could leave you on the receiving end of the deadliest death glares!

 We welcomed 2020 with a jolly spirit.
-Yet, the past few months spent outdoors almost seems like a distant memory.
+Yet, the past few months spent outdoors almost seem like a distant memory.
 It was a time when we could mingle without worries, go along with last-minute plans, and a time where working from home was more or less limited to the freelancers!
-Alas, staying indoors has left us all consciously or unconsciously reminiscing those days.
-With all of us under quarantine at our homes, life has certainly changed for everyone in some way or the other.
+Alas, staying indoors has left us all consciously or unconsciously reminiscing about those days.
+With all of us under quarantine at our homes, life has changed for everyone.

 But, what is quarantine though?